rapyuta-robotics/rapyuta-io-docs/hugo/content/developer-guide/manage-software-cycle/dynamic-configurations/_index.md

 The behavior of a robot (device) is determined by a set of parameters, for instance the robot's velocity, controller gain threshold, or an image of a warehouse layout.
-These parameters are usually a consequence of the software or hardware used in the robot.
+These parameters are usually a consequence of the software and hardware used in the robot and the environment.

 As a robotic developer, you need to represent, store, and review parameters.
-Additionally, you may want to access parameters in your source code, modify a subset of parameters for a particular robot, or add new parameters and apply those to a group of robots.
-A common pattern in the robotics developer community is to arrive at a list of base parameters that are required for the application to run.
+Additionally, you might want to access parameters in your source code, modify a subset of parameters for a particular robot, or add new parameters and apply those to a group of robots.
+A common pattern found in the robotics developer community is to arrive at a list of base parameters that are required for the application to run.
 When moving from the developer testbed to real-world operations, the operators, developers, and vendors often wish to override the base parameters to satisfy various requirements.

 The *rapyuta.io* platform provides a mechanism that allow a developer to set, review, update and override configuration for any connected robot.
 Configuration parameters in the ***rapyuta.io*** platform are represented by a *tree-like* hierarchical structure called  ***configuration hierarchy***.